Overview

 The 1610 stone bridge

 Donough O’Brien, 4th Earl of Thomond, completed the stone bridge in 1610.
-For two centuries it was the main crossing for traffic between Ennis and Limerick, giving the village its name – six Irish miles from Limerick’s Thomondgate.
-An inscription stone on the bridge records the construction, and a toll gate was added in 1784 by Henry D’Esterre to recoup the cost of the new Rosmanagher Bridge.
+For two centuries it served as the primary crossing between Ennis and Limerick, giving the village its name: roughly six Irish miles (about 10.7 km) from Limerick’s historic Thomondgate.
+An inscription stone on the bridge marks the construction date, and a toll gate was later added in 1784 by Henry D’Esterre to help recoup costs for the new Rosmanagher Bridge.

 Settlement, market charter and milling

-The Earl of Thomond encouraged English, French and Dutch settlers to establish themselves in Sixmilebridge.
-In 1618 a market charter was granted, and by the late 17th century the village had become a bustling port for oil‑seed oil, soap and other goods.
-The first oil‑seed mills were founded by Thomas Greene and John Cooper in Ballintlea in 1664.
-Dutch artisans such as Giles Vandeleur (1675) and George Pease (1696) rebuilt and modernised the mills, and by 1703 the Moland Survey recorded “20 good tenements and about 32 cabins”.
-Boats from Amsterdam regularly navigated the O’Garney as far as Ballintlea, loading oil and soap for export.
+The Earl of Thomond actively encouraged English, French, and Dutch settlers to establish themselves in the area.
+A market charter was granted in 1618, and by the late 17th century Sixmilebridge had grown into a busy port for oil-seed oil, soap, and other goods.
+Thomas Greene and John Cooper founded the first oil-seed mills at Ballintlea in 1664.
+Dutch artisans like Giles Vandeleur and George Pease later rebuilt and modernised the facilities.
+By 1703, the Moland Survey recorded “20 good tenements and about 32 cabins” in the settlement.
+Boats from Amsterdam regularly navigated the O’Garney as far as Ballintlea, loading finished goods for export.

 River as a trade and mail route

-Because Sixmilebridge was the only crossing of the O’Garney for many miles, the bridge formed a key link on the mail route between Limerick and Ennis.
-The river’s tidal reach allowed vessels to reach Ballintlea, where goods were transferred to road transport for onward distribution.
+Because Sixmilebridge was the only reliable crossing of the O’Garney for many miles, the bridge became a vital link on the mail route between Limerick and Ennis.
+The river’s tidal nature allowed vessels to reach Ballintlea, where cargo was transferred to carts for onward distribution across the midlands.

 Brick transport for Mount Ievers Court

-In 1730 the bricks used to build the Georgian Mount Ievers Court were floated up the river to Ballintlea, then hand‑carried the remaining mile‑and‑a‑half to the construction site.
-The river thus played a key role in shaping the local built heritage.
+In 1730, bricks destined for the Georgian Mount Ievers Court were floated up the river to Ballintlea, then hand-carried the remaining mile-and-a-half to the construction site.
+The O’Garney’s role in moving heavy building materials helped shape the region’s architectural heritage.

 Decline and legacy

-The construction of Rosmanagher Bridge (1784) and Bunratty Bridge (1804) diverted traffic away from Sixmilebridge.
-Nevertheless, the stone bridge, quay walls and mill‑wheel remnants continue to shape the town’s layout.
-The market house later served as a cinema and ballroom (the Arch Ballroom) in the 1970s; a stone plaque dated 1733 was uncovered during 1996 renovations.
+The opening of Rosmanagher Bridge in 1784 and Bunratty Bridge in 1804 gradually diverted traffic away from Sixmilebridge.
+The stone bridge, surviving quay walls, and mill-wheel remnants remain, however, as quiet markers of the town’s former commercial importance.
+The old market house later served as a cinema and the Arch Ballroom in the 1970s; a stone plaque dated 1733 was uncovered during renovations in 1996.

-Sixmilebridge railway station opened in the mid‑19th century, linking the town to Limerick, Ennis and Galway.
-Although the original freight and cattle services have long ceased, the station remains a passenger stop and a reminder of the town’s former role as a transport hub.
+Sixmilebridge railway station opened in the mid-19th century, linking the town to Limerick, Ennis, and Galway.
+While freight and cattle services have long since ceased, the station remains an active passenger stop and a reminder of the area’s transport history.

 River Walk & Bridge

-The paved promenade follows the riverbank from the historic bridge downstream to the quay walls.
-The route is flat, wheelchair‑friendly and offers occasional views of the old mill wheels and the Duck Inn.
+The paved promenade follows the riverbank from the historic bridge downstream toward the quay walls.
+The route is flat, largely wheelchair-accessible, and takes about 20–30 minutes at a leisurely pace.
+Look for remnants of old mill wheels and the occasional moored craft.

 12 O’Clock Hills Waymarked Trails

-Located about 7 km north‑east of Sixmilebridge, the 12 O’Clock Hills network provides three colour‑coded loops (red, blue, purple).
-Trails wind through lakes, bogland, woodland and past mid‑15th century Ballycullen Castle, offering panoramic views of the Clare landscape.
+About 7 km north-east of Sixmilebridge, the 12 O’Clock Hills network offers three colour-coded loops (red, blue, purple).
+Trails wind through lakes, bogland, and woodland, passing near mid-15th century Ballycullen Castle.
+The routes provide open views across the Clare countryside and are suitable for walkers of moderate fitness.

 Walton Lodge Pitch-and-Putt

-Just 5 km from the river, Walton Lodge offers an 18‑hole pitch‑and‑putt course set in parkland – a pleasant diversion for families.
+Located just 5 km from the river, Walton Lodge features an 18-hole pitch-and-putt course set in parkland.
+It’s a relaxed option for families or visitors looking to extend their time in the area.

 Environmental Management

-The O’Garney River is part of the local drainage scheme overseen by Clare County Council.
-A 2021 funding shortfall meant that some drainage works were delayed, and councillors have called for renewed investment to address flooding and blockages along the river’s course through Sixmilebridge.
-A long‑standing proposal for a footbridge over the O’Garney is also under review, reflecting the high pedestrian traffic on the historic bridge.
+The O’Garney River falls under the local drainage scheme managed by Clare County Council.
+A 2021 funding shortfall delayed some maintenance works, and local councillors have since pushed for renewed investment to address seasonal flooding and blockages along the Sixmilebridge stretch.
+A long-standing proposal for a dedicated footbridge is also under review, reflecting the steady pedestrian traffic that still favours the historic stone crossing.

 Practical Information

-• Parking – Short‑stay car parks are available on Bridge Street and at the town’s central car park, both a few minutes’ walk from the bridge.
-Exact capacities are not published; visitors are advised to check locally, especially at peak times.
+- Parking – Short-stay car parks are available on Bridge Street and at the town’s central car park, both a few minutes’ walk from the bridge.
+Spaces fill quickly on weekends and during local market days, so early arrival is recommended.

-• Public transport – Sixmilebridge railway station provides regular services to Limerick, Ennis and Galway.
-Shannon International Airport is about a 15‑minute drive away via the N18.
+- Public transport – Sixmilebridge railway station offers regular passenger services to Limerick, Ennis, and Galway.
+Shannon International Airport is approximately a 15-minute drive away via the N18.

-• Accessibility – The riverside promenade and the stone bridge are largely flat and wheelchair‑friendly.
-Some historic quay‑wall sections have uneven stone surfaces, so visitors with limited mobility should stick to the paved path.
+- Accessibility – The main riverside promenade and bridge approach are flat and suitable for wheelchairs and pushchairs.
+Some older quay-wall sections feature uneven stone, so visitors with mobility restrictions should stick to the paved path.

-• Tidal nature – The river is tidal as far as Ballintlea; water levels vary, but the main walk and bridge remain safe year‑round.
+- Tidal awareness – The river is tidal as far as Ballintlea.
+Water levels shift with the tides, but the primary walk and bridge remain safe and accessible year-round.

-• Facilities – Public toilets are located near the central car park and the Old House Bar.
-No dedicated visitor centre exists for the river itself.
+- Facilities – Public toilets are located near the central car park and the Old House Bar.
+There is no dedicated visitor centre for the river itself.